LukeStanislawski/Final-Year-Project/README.md

 ###### Luke Stanislawski - psyls6@nottingham.edu.cn

 >This project is being undertaken as part of a final year project of a computer science undergraduate degree at The University of Nottingham Ningbo, China.
+Supervised by Vladimir Brusic, Graham Hutton, Pushpendu Kar.

 ## Abstract